peterhinch/micropython-async/PRIMITIVES.md

 If a `Barrier` instance is passed to the `NamedTask` constructor, a task performing cancellation can pause until a set of cancelled tasks have terminated.
 The `Barrier` is constructed with the number of dependent tasks plus one (the task which is to wait on it).
-It is passed to each dependent task and the cancelling task waits on it after cancelling each task.
+It is passed to the constructor of each dependent task and the cancelling task waits on it after cancelling all dependent tasks.
 See examples in `asyntest.py`.

 ## 3.6.3 Cancellable